 When crime was high after years of increasing, the 1994 crime bill was passed by Congress and signed into law.
-After 26 years, many believe that law was responsible for the exponential increase of minority arrests for petty crimes like cannabis possession.
-While Joe Biden was a Democratic Senator from Delaware and Chair of the Judiciary Committee, he was the prime sponsor of the crime bill.
+After 26 years, many believe that law was responsible for increasing minority arrests for petty crimes like cannabis possession.
+While Joe Biden was a Senator from Delaware and Chair of the Judiciary Committee, he sponsored the crime bill.

-Vice Presidential running mate and Senator Kamala Harris (D-CA) while running on “tough on crime” while San Francisco District Attorney has since become a champion of cannabis reform by sponsoring the MORE Act, which would enact comprehensive criminal justice reform.
+Vice Presidential running mate and Senator Kamala Harris (D-CA) while running on “tough on crime” while San Francisco District Attorney has since become a champion of cannabis reform.
+She sponsored the MORE Act, which would enact comprehensive criminal justice reform.
 Many hope she can lobby Biden on the need to reform cannabis laws more than he is inclined so already.
 The fact that legalizing cannabis can create new jobs and tax revenue makes it increasingly attractive to those on the fence about it.

 While Joe Biden has maintained a fairly consistent position, in contrast, Trump has waffled on the issue.
-He initially appointed as Attorney General Jeff Sessions, who rescinded the Cole Memo that protected state-legal adult-use and medical cannabis markets.
+He initially appointed Jeff Sessions as Attorney General.
+He rescinded the Cole Memo that protected state-legal adult-use and medical cannabis markets.
 Since then, Trump has generally supported the status quo of legal state markets while cannabis remains federally illegal.
 He has called attention to Biden’s poor record on the issue.

 Unlike former Presidents Bill Clinton and Barack Obama, Joe Biden has never admitted to consuming cannabis.
 Harris has admitted to smoking.